 “Are you part of a multi-cultural family?” – Breaking down barriers and building “Harmony”

-In 1972, Carol Kayira, a young white mother of two mixed race children struggled to find resources and information to meet the cultural and identity needs of her children whose father was Black African.
+Carol Kayira, a young white mother of mixed race children, struggled to find resources and information to meet the cultural and identity needs of her children whose father was Black African.
 Carol’s personal experience was that mixed race children are a bridge between communities and she was determined to speak out.
-Carol made contact with other mixed race families and couples in London, starting up local meetings in the Lambeth areas within London, and Harmony was born.
+Carol made contact with other mixed race families and couples in London, starting up local meetings in the Lambeth areas within London, and HARMONY was born in 1972.

-In 1973, Carol decided, to write to Johnnie Walker’s Radio 1 programme and the producers invited her onto the show to talk about her idea of developing Harmony with like-minded people across the UK.
+Carol wrote to Johnnie Walker’s Radio 1 programme in 1972 and the producers invited her onto the show to talk about her idea of developing Harmony with like-minded people across the UK.
 The response from the public was of overwhelming support and the development of Harmony commenced with local groups being formed across the country during the 70s & 80s .
-We’ve spoken to members, current and from earlier years, who remembered Carol, and who had been encouraged and inspired by her enthusiasm and dedication in ‘making mixed race matter’ and bringing up children to know they ‘belonged’ and that interracial living was a normal everyday experience.
+We’ve spoken to members, current and from earlier years, who remembered Carol, and who had been encouraged and inspired by her enthusiasm and dedication in ‘making mixed race matter’ and bringing up children to know they did ‘belong’ and that interracial living was a normal everyday experience.

 Eve Manghani is one of many people who met Carol when Harmony was based in London and here she shares memories and thoughts of the earlier years of the work carried out by Carol.

 “My Thoughts and Memories of Carol and Harmony”

 by Eve Manghani.

 I saw a poster on a board in Morley College, London.
 It said ‘Are you part of a multi-cultural family?’.
 I was instantly interested as my husband was Indian and we had two Anglo/lndian sons.